 Try again.
 Big project or small, the more detailed your plan, the better prepared you'll be for both the expected and unexpected costs that can (more like will) arise.

-When estimating the cost of your project, consider the large expenses, like that tile and adhesive, but also remember the little items like sales tax, delivery charges, shipping charges, the float, caulking, cleaning materials, and more.
-For bigger projects, you’ll need to estimate engineering costs, interest costs, permit fees, and sewer and water tap fees, says Bennett.
+When estimating the cost of your project, consider the large expenses, like that tile and adhesive, but also remember the little items like sales tax, delivery charges, shipping charges, the float, caulking, and cleaning materials.
+For bigger projects, you'll need to estimate engineering costs, interest costs, permit fees, and sewer and water tap fees, says Bennett.
 The more you can plan to expect, the better.

 #4 Know Where You're Willing to Cut Corners — and Where You're Going to Invest